uowaep/CubiQuake/README.md

 ### Console Commands
 Command | Description
 --- | ---
-worlds | Lists existing worlds. resetlights | For debugging lights if still necessary.
+filename | Sets/displays the filename to use in the current game instance for saving/loading prefabs. worlds | Lists existing worlds. resetlights | For debugging lights if still necessary.
 Clears face light data and re-applies lighting values. resetview | Resets the view to use new view distance settings. (cvars: viewdist1, viewheight1, viewdist2, viewheight2)